Picture this: It’s the first day of preschool, and the children walk into their new classroom for the first time. They are nervous but excited.

 Furthermore, various shades of yellow may help children to be more aware of their surroundings and workstation.

 Neon yellow, for example, is a hue that some students find appealing but others may not.
 Because neon yellow is so bright, it can have the exact opposite of the desired effect on children.

 Rather than covering every wall in neon yellow, this hue might be incorporated into classroom décor instead.

 5- Classic Off-White Hues

 For a long time, white walls in classrooms have made students feel as though they are imprisoned.
 This is because the color creates a sterile feeling, like being in a hospital.

 However, warmer hues of white paired with other earth tones have been shown to create a calming effect on students and promote clear thought within schools and the classroom.

 Off-white is also a good color for classrooms because it makes the room appear larger and brighter.
 So, make sure to include them generously, especially if you have a smaller classroom with fewer kids.

 The Bottom Line

-Choosing the right colors for your preschool classroom is important to create a calm and productive learning environment.
+Choosing the right colors for your preschool lobby and classroom is important to create a calm and productive learning environment.